-In March 2004, FMC Devens implemented the Sex Offender Management Program (SOMP).
-The SOMP at FMC Devens was the first program of its kind in the Bureau of Prisons and serves as the model for sex offender management services throughout the BOP.
+In March 2004, FMC Devens implemented the Sex Offender Management Program (SOMP), the first program of its kind in the Bureau of Prisons which serves as the model for sex offender management services throughout the BOP.
 The SOMP is a mandatory program assignment for approximately 300 sex offenders at FMC Devens.
-The SOTP-R, an intensive residential treatment program for approximately 112 sex offenders, was established at FMC Devens in August 2007.
+The residential Sex Offender Treatment Program (SOTP-R), an intensive residential treatment program for approximately 112 sex offenders, was established at FMC Devens in August 2007.
 This voluntary program employs a wide range of cognitive-behavioral and relapse prevention techniques to treat and manage sexual offenders in the context of a modified therapeutic community.
 The primary goal of both the SOTP-R and the SOMP is to help offenders manage their sexual deviance in order to reduce recidivism.
 The programs adhere to the notion that, while there is probably no permanent cure for paraphilic disorders, criminal sexual behavior can be effectively managed in most cases through competent treatment and intensive supervision.

-Full-time interns on this rotation participate in all aspects of the SOTP-R and SOMP.
-Half-time interns on this rotation will primarily learn about and develop skills relevant to the SOMP (e.g., intakes, sex offender-specific risk assessment, intervening when an inmate has sexually inappropriate materials, etc.).
-SOTP-R learning opportunities, for full-time interns on this rotation, include: psychosexual and sex offender risk assessments, clinical management of a caseload of inmates (e.g., make appropriate treatment and supervision recommendations, monitor the inmate's exposure to sexual risk factors and adherence to institutional rules), and active involvement in various available treatment services (e.g., group therapy, psycho-education).
+As a major rotation, interns participate in all aspects of the SOTP-R and SOMP.
+SOTP-R learning opportunities include: psychosexual and sex offender risk assessments, clinical management of a caseload of inmates (e.g., make appropriate treatment and supervision recommendations, monitor the inmate's exposure to sexual risk factors and adherence to institutional rules), and active involvement in various available treatment services (e.g., group therapy, psycho-education).
+As a minor rotation, interns will primarily learn about and develop skills relevant to the SOMP (e.g., intakes, sex offender-specific risk assessment, intervening when an inmate has sexually inappropriate materials, etc.).
 The rotation provides the intern with a unique training opportunity to develop specialized diagnostic, assessment, intervention, and consultation skills with a diverse population of sex offenders.
-Supervision in this area is generally provided by Dr. Miller.
+Supervision on the SOTP/SOMP rotation is generally provided by Dr. Loding.